ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 in previouse Chapters, we design a software toolchain to compile C/C++ code, link and run it on Verilog Cpu0 simulated machine of PC without any real hardware to investment.
-If you like to pay money to buy the FPGA development hardware, we believe these
-code can run on FPGA CPU even though we didn't do it.
+If you like to pay money to buy the FPGA development hardware, we believe these code can run on FPGA CPU even though we didn't do it.
 Extend system program toolchain to support a new CPU instructions can be designed just like we show you at this point.
 School knowledges of system program, compiler, linker, loader, computer architecture and CPU design has been translated into a real work and see how it is run.
 Now, these school books knowledge is not limited on paper.
-We design it, program it and run it on real world.
+We design it, program it, and run it on real world.

 The total code size of llvm Cpu0 backend compiler, Cpu0 lld linker, llvm-objdump with elf2hex Cpu0 support and Cpu0 Verilog Language is under 10 thousands lines